ogt/google-search-ads-parser/README.md

 google-search-parser
 ====================

-Parses into a json structure results and ads of a google search page
+Parses  ads, results from the HTML of  google search page results into json.

 --
 This module takes as input the HTML from a google search results and return a json structure of the following form